idkan/RentMe/README.md

 # RentMe 🏡💲⏳
-Build and Deploy an Realstate (Rent and Sale properties) React App using [Bayout API](https://rapidapi.com/apidojo/api/bayut/).
-Auto complete search, propierties list and full information page.
+Build and Deploy an Real state (Rent and Sale properties) React App using [Bayout API](https://rapidapi.com/apidojo/api/bayut/).
+Filter search, properties list and full information page.

 <!-- IN THE APP -->
 ## App Contains